-The lockdown sketchbook started at the beginning of the COVID 19 pandemic.
+The lockdown sketchbook started at the beginning of the COVID pandemic.
 Typically my sketchbooks are my most prized possessions, they catalog my life and I use them to transport myself back to the moment.
-However knowing this sketchbook would not live within my home for long allowed me to explore some of the darker feelings about processing this time in my life.
+However I chose to explore some of the darker feelings about processing this time in my life.
 Looking around my home I began to find narratives in small moments and objects I’d identify with -- the gesture of exhaustion in a sparkle unicorn or defeat in a leftover crust of pizza.

-At the start of this sketchbook, I had ripped the labels off my grocery order and pasted it to most of the pages inside on each label: GIVES 8/9, etc. At the time I was feeling overwhelmed like I had been pushing myself beyond what I was capable of.
-The “Gives” labels and this sketchbook gave me a way to express some of the more difficult moments in our 150+ day experience in quarantine.
+I ripped the labels off my grocery order and pasted it to most of the pages inside each it read: GIVES 8/9, etc. At the time my feeling of overwhelm, as I had been pushing myself beyond what I was capable of.
+The “Gives” labels and this sketchbook gave me a way to express some of the more difficult moments in our experience in quarantine.

-Should my sons see this book, I hope they don’t remember the fear and anxiety surrounding this pandemic -- only the laughter and love.
+When my sons see this book, I hope they don’t remember the fear and anxiety surrounding this pandemic -- I hope they remember the moments in between, the laughter and love the backyard birthday parties despite the restrictions.
 I hope they know just how much I love them.
-That I would give them all that I can.
+That I would give them all that I possibly can.

 The Lock down, Sketchbook 2020